Andrew920528/rita-cfc-2024/README.md

    ```
 2. **NEVER** push code that crashes.
 (Sorry again ptsd from CreateX)
 3. When branching, name the branch `<name>-<branch-feature>`.
 For example, `andrew-chat-room-gui`
-4. Send a quick message to group dc if you made some bigger change (even if there is no conflict).
+4. Send a quick message to group dc if you made some bigger change (refactoring, new package install, new merge, etc.).